mdn/content/files/en-us/web/http/headers/no-vary-search/index.md

 ## Directives

 - `key-order`
-  - : A boolean.
-If included in the header value, it indicates that differences in the order of parameters between otherwise identical URLs will not cause them to be cached as separate entries.
+  - : If included in the header value, it indicates that differences in the order of parameters between otherwise identical URLs will not cause them to be cached as separate entries.
 Differences in the parameters present _will_ cause them to be cached separately.
 - `params`
-  - : Either a boolean or a list of strings:
+  - : Either a boolean (as a literal `params`) or a list of strings:
     - If included in the header value as a boolean, it indicates that differences in parameters between otherwise identical URLs will not cause them to be cached as separate entries.
     - If included in the header value as a list, it indicates that the presence of the specific parameters listed will not cause otherwise identical URLs to be cached as separate entries.
 The presence of other parameters _will_ cause them to be cached separately.
 - `except`